Sophie Scholl – The Final Days: Plot

-In wartime Munich, Sophie Scholl joins members of the White Rose student organization, including Sophie's brother Hans, who are preparing a leaflet.
-They have more copies than they can distribute by mail.
-Hans proposes distributing the extras at university; Sophie volunteers to assist.
-It is 18 February 1943.
-At Munich University while classes are in session, Hans and Sophie put stacks of leaflets near the lecture rooms.
-With only minutes left, Sophie runs to the top floor, where she pushes a stack of leaflets over the balustrade.
-Jakob Schmid, a janitor who sees Sophie, detains the pair until the Gestapo arrive.
+In wartime Munich in February 1943, Sophie Scholl joins her brother Hans in the White Rose student organization.
+They have prepared an anti-government leaflet and have more copies than they can distribute by mail.
+Hans proposes distributing the extras at the Ludwig-Maximilians-Universität München and Sophie volunteers to assist.
+Hans and Sophie put stacks of leaflets near the lecture rooms while classes are in session.
+When Sophie pushes a stack of leaflets over a balustrade she is spotted by Jakob Schmid, a janitor, and the pair are detained for the Gestapo.

-They are taken to the Wittelsbacher Palais - headquarters of Gestapo in Munich.
-Sophie is interrogated by Gestapo investigator Robert Mohr.
-She says that she and her brother had nothing to do with the leaflets; She noticed them in the hall and pushed a stack off the railing as a prank, and she had an empty suitcase because she was going to visit her parents in Ulm, planning to bring back clothes.
-She is dismissed, but as her release form is about to be approved, the order comes not to let her go, as the Gestapo has found incontrovertible evidence that Sophie and Hans were responsible for the distribution of anti-Nazi leaflets.
+They are taken to the Wittelsbacher Palais headquarters where Sophie is interrogated by Gestapo investigator Robert Mohr.
+She denies that she and her brother had left the leaflets and claims to have pushed the stack off the railing as a prank.
+She explains the empty suitcase in her possession was for bringing back clothes from a visit to her parents in Ulm.
+She is remanded when the Gestapo announce they have incontrovertible evidence that Sophie and Hans were responsible for the distribution of the leaflets.
 She is placed in a cell with dissident Else Gebel, a Communist sympathizer.

-Sophie then admits her part, contradicting her brother's claim he acted alone.
+Sophie confesses her part, contradicting her brother's claim he acted alone.
 Determined to protect the others, she steadfastly maintains that the distribution of thousands of leaflets throughout the region was the work of the siblings.
 Mohr, having learned that their father was an imprisoned dissident, urges her to support laws that preserve a society which has funded her welfare and education.
 Scholl counters that before 1933 the laws protected freedom of speech and denounces atrocities committed by the Nazis.
-Mohr dismisses some of her accusations, such as the extermination of the Jews, as wartime propaganda, but tacitly approves of others, such as the euthanasia program.
+Mohr dismisses some of her accusations, such as the extermination of the Jews, as wartime propaganda, but acknowledges others like the euthanasia program.